Biased graphs with no two vertex-disjoint unbalanced cycles

 \begin{lemma} Suppose that $\Omega$ is a simple 4-connected tangled biased graph with at least six vertices.
-Then either $\Omega$ is a criss-cross, or a projective planar biased graph with a special triple, or there exists a subgraph $\Omega'$ of $\Omega$ that is 2-connected, spanning (i.e. $V(\Omega')=V(\Omega)$) and balanced. \end{lemma}
+Then either $\Omega$ is a criss-cross, or a projective planar biased graph with a special triple, or a tricoloured graph, or there exists a subgraph $\Omega'$ of $\Omega$ that is 2-connected, spanning (i.e. $V(\Omega')=V(\Omega)$) and balanced. \end{lemma}

 \begin{proof} By \tref{Lovasz}, if $\Omega$ has no balanced cycle then it either has at most 5 vertices or it is not 4-connected.
 Thus $\Omega$ has at least one balanced cycle and we may choose a subgraph $\Omega'$ with the following properties: \begin{itemize} \item[(O1)] $\Omega'$ is 2-connected; \item[(O2)] $\Omega'$ is balanced; \item[(O3)] subject to (O1) and (O2), $|V(\Omega')|$ is maximised; \item[(O4)] subject to (O1), (O2) and (O3), $|E(\Omega')|$ is maximised. \end{itemize}